sophistry/CakePHP-Mustache-Plugin/README.md

-# CakePan - CakePHP Mustache Support (CakePHP v2.x)
+# CakePHP (2.x) Mustache Plugin (forked and rebuilt as 2.x compliant plugin)

-CakePan is a CakePHP view helper that renders Mustache templates.
+CakePHP-Mustache-Plugin View helper that renders Mustache templates.
 It will also load and process partials!

 ### Why use Mustache templates in CakePHP?
 <strong>Portability and scalability!</strong> If you have an app that uses lots of front-end coding, you only have to write your templates once.
 Mustache templates can be rendered in PHP, Javascript, Ruby, Scala, even C++!
 If you want to move to or from some other framework (Rails, Grails, Lithium etc.), you can be sure that your views and design won't have to be re-built.